oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Access_Governance_Deployment/IMPLEMENTATION.md

 ## User

 The Oracle Enterprise Landing Zone should be deployed by a user who is a member of the Administrators group for the tenancy.
-This user need to have an API key entry defined as decribed [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm).
-Once the user and API Key are defined your oci-cli config should resemble:
+This user needs to have an api key entry defined as described [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm).
+Once the user and API Key are defined your oci-cli config should resemble below:

 ```text
 [DEFAULT]